SgtMalicious/Endace-DAQ-Module/README.md

 * Randy Caldejon at packetchaser.org for authoring the Napatech DAQ module
 * Brian Trammell at Carnegie Mellon for authoring the YAF DAG code
 * Endace for authoring tons of documentation
+* Jason Ish for some much needed updates and corrections

 ## License

-Copyright (c) 2013 William Allison
+Copyright (c) 2018 William Allison

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by